Locations:

 How can I keep my nasopharynx healthy?

-• Avoid other people who are sick.
-If you’re sick, stay home and keep your distance from other people.
+• Isolate as needed.
+Avoid people who are sick.
+If you’re sick, stay home and keep your distance from others.

-• Wash your hands with soap and water or hand sanitizer.
-This is especially important after you cough, sneeze or blow your nose, and before you handle food.
+• Keep your hands clean.
+Wash your hands with soap and water or hand sanitizer.
+This is especially important after you cough, sneeze or blow your nose and before you handle food.

-• Clean and disinfect surfaces that are touched a lot, such as toys, door handles and phones.
+• Keep surfaces clean.
+Clean and disinfect surfaces that are touched a lot, like toys, door handles and phones.

 Additional Common Questions